hmonroe/guiguts/README.txt

 longer removes spaces before markup in multiline mode.
 HTML anchors for chapter headings are no longer empty but surround the chapter title text.
 Join Lines removes */ /* </i> <i> etc. markup only if it matches.
-Fixed Undo button on Fix Page Separator popup.
-Added Redo button
+Fixed Undo button on Fix Page Separator popup and added Redo button.

 Version 1.0.2.
 Fixed problem in which a regex replace with \G in the found text led to characters being converted to Greek.
 Added message to run final W3C markup